TruePadawan/TruePadawan/README.md

 ## Bio
 Hey, I'm Hermes, a Computer Science student at the University of Ibadan.
+I build things primarily with: TypeScript, React.js, Python, Kotlin

 I developed an interest in coding around 2019-2020 and so far my programming timeline has been:
 - Started learning to code with C++ and built up my foundations in programming from there